nikkilr88/egghead-asciicasts/angular-1-in-the-angular-2-style/lessons/angular-1-x-compiling-our-application.md

 We'll take `bundle.js` here so that our file gets included, and now let's kick things off with `npm start`, and let's hop into the browser.

-**bash**
+**terminal**
 ```bash
 $ npm start
 ```

-When we reload this, we should look in the console and see "Hello, Eggly ES6."
-The reason being is even though we didn't explicitly include bundle.js, it was wrapped up in Webpack.
+When we reload this, we should look in the console and see `Hello, Eggly ES6.` The reason being is even though we didn't explicitly include `bundle.js`, it was wrapped up in Webpack.

 ![Hello, Eggly ES6](../images/angular-1-x-compiling-our-application-hello-eggly.png)